mattxwang/forage/README.md

 python forage.py -w json
 ```

-If you're running python 3, you might have to use the `python3` and `pip3` commands respectively.
+If you're running python 3, you might have to use the `python3` and `pip3` commands on the `forage-py3.py` file.
 Other than that, everything should work!

 ## Ruby